 Managing People Who Don’t Like Managers

-There are people who don’t like being managed.
-If everybody were the same, life would become dull pretty quickly.
-However, plenty of managers wish they could pick staff from a standardized ‘worker’ box.
-Barring complete automation of the workforce, this isn’t going to happen.
+same, life would become dull quickly.
+And some very talented people don’t like having a “boss.”
+Unfortunately, lots of managers wish they could pick staff from a standardised ‘worker’ box.
+Barring complete automation of the workforce, this isn’t going to happen any time soon.

-Managers need to be able to handle all manner of people in order to get results.
-So, what do you do with those awkward souls who are supremely talented but see management as authority to kick back against?
-You use the following tips, that’s what!
-Let’s get started.
+So, you need to be able to handle all kinds of people, if you are going to get results.
+Given that, what are you going do you do with those awkward souls who are supremely talented, but see management as authority to kick back against?
+Here are some tips.

 Tips for Managing People Who Don’t Like Being Managed